tokenized/pkg/bsvalias/NegotiationTransaction.md

 | Version  | 1                        |
 | BRFCID   | b38a1b09c3ce             |

-Merkle Proofs is an endpoint that allows posting of merkle proofs to paymail following an exchange of a transaction that one of the parties broadcast to the Bitcoin miners.
+Merkle Proofs is an endpoint that allows posting of merkle proofs to a handle following an exchange of a transaction that one of the parties broadcast to the Bitcoin miners.
 The party that broadcast the transaction is expected to deliver all relevant merkle proofs to the other party.
-The transaction id (double SHA256) contained in the merkle proofs is considered enough identifying information for the paymail service to know what to do with it.
+The transaction id (double SHA256) contained in the merkle proofs is considered enough identifying information for the service to know what to do with it.

 ### HTTP Response Codes

-* 200 (OK) The merkle proofs were received successfully.
+* 202 (Accepted) The merkle proofs were received successfully.
 * 400 (Bad Request) One of the merkle proofs were invalid.
 The body will contain a text description of the issue.

 ### Data Structure